 - independent living training including life-skills and self-sufficiency classes

-- attachment and bonding classes for young parents
+- attachment and bonding classes for young mothers

 - medical and mental-health care